benmerckx/ithril/README.md

 ## Usage

-Any of your class methods can use ithril syntax if you either implement `ithril.Ithril` or extend `ithril.Component`.
+Any of your class methods can use ithril syntax if you either implement `ithril.IthrilView` or extend `ithril.Component`.

 ```haxe
 class Web extends ithril.Component {